Create and work with issues

 Edit an issue

-You can easily edit your issue to add more information, attach new files or screenshots, and more.
+You can edit your issue to add more information, attach new files or screenshots, and add metadata like labels.
 Inline editing is the quickest way to edit an issue.
-To access all issue fields, including blank fields that don't appear when inline editing, you can use the Edit Issue dialog.
+To access all issue fields, including blank fields that don't appear when inline editing, you can use the Edit issue dialog.

 - In your project, select Issues from the project sidebar and open the first issue you created.

 - Hover over the Priority field.
 Click to edit the field.

 - Change the Priority to "Critical" and click anywhere outside the field to save your change.

 The issue is updated immediately.
 Now, let's see how to start working on an issue.

 Every issue has a lifecycle.
 In Jira Core, the lifecycle of an issue is managed by a workflow.
 A workflow consists of the issue statuses, like To Do, and the transitions between each status (Start progress, for example).
 In this step, you'll start working on your issue by transitioning it from To Do to In Progress.